hercychang/prep-step-1/part7-control_flow/iterators.md

 So what's this block doing next to `each`?
 The block acts as a pseudo argument.
-`each` accepts a block that it invokes once for each element in the receiver collection, passing that element as an argument.
-When `each` finishes iterating (when it reaches the end of the collection), _it returns its receiver_:
+`each` accepts a block that it invokes once for each element in the receiver collection, passing that element to the block as an argument.
+When `each` finishes iterating (when it reaches the end of the collection), _it returns its
+receiver_:

 ```ruby
 traverse_me_again_please = [1, 2, 3]